gsts4/starter-hugo-academic/content/authors/admin/_index.md

 #     url: https://www.tusimple.com/

 # Short bio (displayed in user profile at end of posts)
-bio: Enabling high precision positioning at a significantly lower cost.
+bio: Enabling access to affordable high precision positioning.

 # Interests to show in About widget
 interests: